 How does a competition match work?
 How do students prepare and what do they like about the Blue Crab Bowl competition?
 This video offers a glimpse into the Bowl at both regional and national levels.
 See both students and officials in action, hear interviews from past participants.

 The invitation for Blue Crab Bowl 2015 opens September 15, 2014.
 The Blue Crab Bowl can accommodate 16 teams.
 The 2015 competition will take place at the Virginia Institute of Marine Science in Gloucester Point, VA.
 Check the 2015 dates and deadlines, submit your team's Statement of Intent as instructed below.

-The deadline for submitting team Statements of Intent has passed and fifteen teams Will be participating in Blue Crab Bowl 2015.
-One competition slot remains and if you have a team and want to compete, please contact the Blue Crab Bowl coordinators immediately.
+The deadline for submitting team Statements of Intent has passed and sixteen teams Will be participating in Blue Crab Bowl 2015.

 Teams Go Head-to-Head

 In this academic competition, students answer multiple-choice, short-answer, and long-answer analytical questions drawn from scientific and technical ocean science disciplines.
 Topics covered include biology, chemistry, physics, geology, as well as maritime history, marine policy and current events.
 Bowl officials and judges manage the matches and rule on answer acceptibility.

 Competition rules and details, practice questions, recommended resources and tips on how to prepare are available on the NOSB® website at www.nosb.org.
 For Virginia Regional Competition details, go to the "More Information" tab and select "For Teams."
 Blue Crab Bowl documents are available in .pdf format.
 For an overview of the Blue Crab Bowl, check out the Game in a Crab Shell summary.

 Students and coaches are awarded exciting prizes at both the regional and the national bowls.